Wild card (sports): Car racing

+The Indianapolis 500 has a special qualifying process, unique in major motorsports championships.
+Entries for the race differentiate from entries for the season, allowing more teams and more drivers to participate.
+Traditionally, the limit is 33 cars, but usually more are entered.
+To set a fair process, the slowest qualifiers participate in a special session, to determine the final grid positions and the 'bumped' cars.
+For this reason, the day has traditionally been called Bump Day.

+On Saturday, normal qualifying occurs, where all the cars can set laptimes.
+Then, drivers who qualified 31st and below participate in a session called Last Chance Qualifying, on Sunday.
+It determines positions 31-33 and eliminates the slowest ones from participating in the race.
+If the entry list has 33 or fewer cars, the session is not held.
+So, on Saturday, drivers outside of the top 30 are guaranteed and have their positions locked.

 College and university sports

 NCAA tournaments in all of its sports have included wildcard berths, typically known as at-large berths or at-large bids.
 Winners of each athletic conference's tournament (or, in the case of basketball's National Invitation Tournament, the team with the best regular season record in that conference) are granted automatic bids into the tournament, and a selection committee fills the remaining slots in the tournament bracket with who it determines to be the best teams who did not win their tournament (in practice, major conferences with stronger reputations and more revenue are invariably favored over mid-majors with similar records).

 College basketball

-Each year, the NCAA grants automatic berths in both the men's and women's Division I basketball tournaments to the winners of 32 conferences.
-Since the Ivy League added a conference tournament in 2017, every conference's automatic berth is granted to the team that wins its conference postseason tournament.
+Each year, the NCAA grants automatic berths for both the men's and women's Division I basketball tournaments to the winners of 32 conferences.
+Since the Ivy League added a conference tournament in 2017, every conference's automatic berth is granted to the team that wins its conference postseason tournament, provided that team is eligible to participate.
+If an ineligible team wins a conference tournament, the conference rules determine which team gets the league's automatic berth.
+For 2024–25 and 2025–26 seasons, the Pac-12 Conference is not sponsoring basketball, which reduces the number of automatic berths to 31.

-The NCAA has established Selection Committees for both the men's and women's tournaments.
-Teams that did not win their conference tournament may be eligible to earn an at-large berth.
-At-large berths are determined by record, ranking, the strength of schedule, and many other factors.
-A key factor in determining at-large berths is the Ratings Percentage Index, popularly referred to as the NET.
+Separate NCAA selection committees choose the teams that get at-large berths for the men's and women's tournaments.
+The committees consider a variety of factors in selecting the teams they believe to be the most deserving.

-The fields of 68 teams that participate in both the men's tournament and the women's tournament are filled as follows:
+The fields of 68 teams that participate in both the men's and women's tournaments are filled as follows: